amanda-trujillo/amanda-trujillo/README.md

 ##

 - 💜 Graduated in Systems Analysis and Development (2024).
-- 💜 Transitioning into a career in Development and Artificial Intelligence.
 - 💜 Currently working at Toro Investimentos, part of the AI team.
-- 💜 Studying Python and Prompt Engineering.
+- 💜 My current focus is on leveraging Python to build efficient, AI-driven systems that optimize internal processes.

   <div align="center">
   <div style="display: inline_block"><br>